England - Things to Do in England in February

 Best Activities in February

-Booking Tip: Book 48 hours ahead - operators reduce winter services but still run with minimum numbers.
-Bring gloves for operating lock gates.
+Booking Tip: Book 48 hours ahead through individual railway societies - winter services run Saturdays only.
+Bring cash for the on-train tea trolley.

 February Events & Festivals